How to describe company processes using a Turtle Diagram

 On the other hand, material resources will include:

-• Computer and relevant applications / programs, telephone
+• Computers and relevant applications/programs, telephone

 • Machines, equipment, tools